More rail disruption as RMT calls three-day strike – Daily Business

 “We have a cost-of-living crisis, and it is unacceptable for railway workers to either lose their jobs or face another year of a pay freeze when inflation is at 11.1 per cent and rising,” said RMT’s general secretary Mick Lynch.

-The strike is set to be the biggest one since 1989 after 40,000 workers were ballotted..
+The strike is set to be the biggest one since 1989 after 40,000 workers were ballotted.
+If it goes goes ahead as proposed, only around a fifth of services would run on the strike dates.

 RMT members cited Network Rail’s decision to axe 2,500 maintenance jobs as well as pay freezes as the main reasons behind the industrial action.